 If you own a flat in a 5+ storey building, unless you have an urgent need to do a lease extension - or you don't qualify for the protections anyway - it seems advisable to hold fire for the moment.

-The Government has promised to fix their mistake and we are working hard to find a work around as well.
+The Government has promised to fix their mistake.

 For flats in five-storey buildings Homehold are not currently taking new lease extension instructions for leaseholders who qualify under the Building Safety Act.
 This is because we want to focus on resolving these issues for existing clients first.

-As soon as we have a concrete and tested way forward, we will resume taking lease extensions for this type of building.
+As soon as we have a concrete and tested way forward, we intend to resume taking lease extensions for this type of building.

 The exception for this is investors who are not Qualifying Leaseholders.
 If you own a flat in a block with 5 or more storeys and have checked that you don’t qualify under the Building Safety Act using the Government Tool, then please get in touch.